Ain Ebel: World War II

-Contemporary history
+Independence period

 In October 1948, during the 1948 Arab–Israeli War, Ain Ebel received Palestinian refugees, especially from the village of Eilabun via Meiron, who stayed in the church for three days before being relocated to the Mieh Mieh refugee camp.
+By late October and early November, refugees from the Palestinian village of Al-Mansura also sought refuge in Ain Ebel and Rmaish.

+In 1958, while carrying out a security mission in Arsal, First Lieutenant Benoît Barakat of the Lebanese Army, one of the sons of Ain Ebel, was killed after his armored vehicle fell into an ambush set for him and the patrol members by local gangs in that area.
+An army barracks in the coastal city of Tyre bears his name, as does a street in Beirut’s Badaro district.

 In the late 1960s and early 1970s, the village was often caught in the skirmishes between the Palestine Liberation Organization and the Israel Defense Force.
-Israel imposed a food and fuel blockade on Christian villages, such as Ain Ebel and Qlaiaa, forcing the inhabitants to deal with Israel.
+The PLO imposed a food and fuel blockade on Christian villages, such as Ain Ebel and Qlaiaa, forcing the inhabitants to deal with Israel.
 Christian militia arrived in Ain Ebel and neighboring Christian villages in August 1976 to open a new line of confrontation against the PLO strongholds in neighboring villages.

 Ain-Ebel native, Monsignor Albert Khreish was abducted from his home on 24 April 1988.
 A week later on 1 May 1988, Monsignor Albert Khreish, who was head of the Maronite Spiritual Affairs Court, and nephew of Cardinal Anthony Peter Khoraish, was found dead in the pine forest outside of Ghazir.
 Khreish, who was shot 30 times, was an authority on international law and had served on the Maronite religious tribunal and lectured at the Government-run Lebanese University.
 His death was believed to be politically motivated, but the case was unsolved.

-2006 Lebanon War
+Civil War

+In the 1960s and 1970s, and especially after the Cairo Agreement, Palestinian guerrilla groups based in southern Lebanon used the border region as a base for attacks into northern Israel, often provoking Israeli retaliatory strikes that inflicted damage and casualties across Lebanese border communities.
+Ain Ebel and other boarder towns were directly affected by fighting between the PLO and Israeli forces, being “caught in skirmishes” between them.
+Inter-sectarian fighting did not spread from Beirut in 1975 and coexistence in southern Lebanon largely persisted, though the military activities of Palestine Liberation Organization (PLO) guerrillas in border towns created tension.

+In the summer of 1976, after several Israeli retaliatory raids, residents of Ain Ebel refused to allow guerrilla groups to use the village as a base for cross-border attacks into Israel, leading to clashes that resulted in the deaths of three residents.

+Israeli Occupation

+Ain Ebel, along with the rest of southern Lebanon, came under Israeli occupation following Israel’s March 1978 invasion up to the Litani River.